Opiliones: Mesozoic

 Currently, no fossil harvestmen are known from the Triassic.
 So far, they are also absent from the Lower Cretaceous Crato Formation of Brazil, a Lagerstätte that has yielded many other terrestrial arachnids.
-An unnamed long-legged harvestman was reported from the Early Cretaceous of Koonwarra, Victoria, Australia, which may be a Eupnoi.
+An unnamed long-legged harvestman (NMV P102709) was reported from the Early Cretaceous of Koonwarra, Victoria, Australia, which may be a Eupnoi.

 Cenozoic

 Unless otherwise noted, all species are from the Eocene.